archisquad/repository/docs/complex-types/methods.md

-# methods
+# Methods

-In this section we will explore 🚀 all nooks and crannies behind methods types.
+In this section we will explore all nooks and crannies behind methods types.

-## Methods
+## The Methods type

 ### Why?

 So basically type `Methods` is defined to declare how methods within Entity are built.\
 It will be an object with keys and values

 ### How?

 ```ts
 export type Methods<TSchema extends EntitySchema> = Record<
   string, // keys